itsSayantan/portfolio-site/readme.md

 # portfolio-site

 This is a protfolio site made with React.JS and TypeScript.
-This will be a PWA.
+This is a PWA.

 ```npm start```